printerscanner/slightly-better-css/README.md

 We don't believe in classes or ID's, all our styling is around built-in variables, so you can write simple HTML.
 At only 2KB, Slightly Better CSS won't weight down your application, and is easily extendable.

-Here's the updated **Installation** section with unpkg and jsDelivr added, along with download links:

----

 ## 📦 Installation

-### Use Directly

 Include the stylesheet in your project directly using the following link: